 There are two different types of FHA loans.
 There is the 203B program used to purchase existing homes in liveable conditions and a 203k loan used to purchase a home and renovate the property.
 These loans are catered to more of a average household income where a large down payment is not available.
 These loans are financed by lenders and banks and are insured through the Department of Housing and Urban Development.

-FHA does not have a minimum credit score however, most lenders have credit score overlays limiting which borrowers can be qualified.
+FHA does not have a minimum credit score however, most lenders have credit score overlays limiting the minimum credit score to 580.
 Contact us to find out which lender is best suited for your credit terms.

 The home must be purchased as an owner occupied property.
 You must plan to live in the home being purchased.
 FHA Loans do not have location restrictions like a USDA loan.
 There is no household income limit for FHA loans.
 FHA loans require a down payment of 3.5% however, many homebuyer grants are available to help pay for the down payment.
 State and county loan limits can be found on the HUD page here FHA Mortgage Loan Limits.